MartyJek/DC-Research-MJV2/content/Notes/Ecomedia.md

 One that traces the physical footprint of our media practices to mount an environmental critique around resource depletion and other environmental concerns **(media as environment)**
 	- proceeds through extended engagement with the **full environmental context** of the production, distribution, consumption, and cultural afterlife of particular media genres and works, borrowing the network-tracing methodologies pioneered by science and technology studies and actor-network theory.
+## Environment through Media

+ Another that follows environmental ideas and images as they are disseminated and remixed across various media (environment through media).

 ### Full Environmental Context